AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/adobe-journey-optimizer/public-classes-and-enum/tabs/public-classes.md

 ##### Parameters

-* *content* - a string containing the javascript code to be executed
+* *content*: A string containing the JavaScript code to be executed

 <Variant platform="android" function="id" repeat="2"/>